Operator Oil (MBbl) Gas (MMcf) Producing Wells Signal Wells

 Operator Disagreements — Classified by Type

-Well Type Claude (Cortex) Grok Haiku
+Well Type Claude (Sonnet) Grok Haiku

 Not all disagreements are equal